Adaptive Accountability in Networked MAS: Tracing and Mitigating Emergent Norms at Scale: Discussion

 \subsection{Why the Results Matter}

-\paragraph{Continuous oversight beats episodic audits:} Across every Monte-Carlo seed (§\ref{sec:experiments}) the compromise ratio fell below the target $\eta^\star$ within nine control steps median---roughly two seconds in our 5Hz traffic-signal benchmark.
-Classical ``audit-once'' schemes could not have reacted in time; by the time an offline audit completed, the resource pool would already have been captured.
-The finding supports the behavioral-science claim that timely sanctions deter norm-violating coalitions more effectively than harsher but delayed punishment \citep{ostrom1990governing}.
+\paragraph{Continuous oversight beats episodic audits:} Because detection and intervention are online, AAF reacts on the same time scale as the norm shift itself.
+In our Byzantine-injection experiments (\(t_0=200\)), the median detection delay is 71 steps (IQR 39--177).
+After intervention, the executed-compromise rate typically decreases rather than persisting at the elevated post-attack level, supporting the case for continuous accountability in fast time-scale domains where retrospective audits may arrive too late.
+This empirical finding strongly supports the theoretical arguments for real-time observability recently advanced by \citet{Solomon2025LumiMAS}.

 \paragraph{Local penalties suffice for global goals:} The bounded-compromise theorem (Thm.~\ref{thm:bounded}) predicted that a \emph{local}, Shapley-weighted penalty would globally stabilize the system once $\lambda H > g_{\max}$.
 Empirically, we observed $\eta_{\text{emp}}$ within one standard error of the analytic ceiling, even when 5\% of agents behaved adversarially.
-This corroborates the long-standing conjecture that potential-based shaping \citep{ng1999policy} scales from single- to multi-agent settings when augmented with causal attribution.
+This corroborates the long-standing conjecture that potential-based shaping \citep{ng1999policy} scales from single- to multi-agent settings when augmented with causal attribution, aligning with recent advances in causal credit assignment \citep{Wang2024MACCA} and constrained policy optimization for safe RL \citep{Achiam2017CPO}.